There is a joke about two men in a bar.

 Finding my Voice has been developed by Rachel Higginson, Emmanuel Awoyelu, Christian Foley and me.
 More on the programme here.

-Rachel and I are doing a webinar on Monday 4 November at 4pm where we’ll be talking about culture, curriculum and the classroom.
-This session will explore the notion that powerful approaches to education do not focus on one isolated component but consciously build an interconnected, living system, and you can sign up here.
+Rachel and I have done a webinar where we talked about culture, curriculum and the classroom.
+This session explored the notion that powerful approaches to education do not focus on one isolated component but consciously build an interconnected, living system, and you can watch here!

 Thank you for your feedback!